 For more information on setting up a Disk destination click here.

 Notice Format is not decided in this section.
 Format was defined in the Reports section.

 Click OK to return to the main destinations screen.

 Date/Time Stamp: add a date or time stamp to the file output name.

-Resume with Cached data: MARS will cache data when it runs the reports.
-If there is an error or failure for any reason during runtime, MARS can restart the schedule from where it left off.
+Resume with Cached data: SQL-RD will cache data when it runs the reports.
+If there is an error or failure for any reason during runtime, SQL-RD can restart the schedule from where it left off.

 Continue To Dynamic Package Schedule - Exception Handling